SCLIFFORD78/EWB-Assignment-1/README.md

-# donation-web
+# Enterprise Web Development Assignment

-A Web App created for Ent Web Development module.
+A Web App created for bee club members to track locations , data, history and health of hives.
+Useful for clbs to quantify bee hive populations and dispersion